leancodepl/corelibrary/docs/basics/mass_transit_integration.md

 - `EventsInterceptorElement`.

 Additionally, `MassTransitRelayModule` has to be registered, with the assembly catalogs for events and consumers and a bus factory method.
-The customers registered that way **have to be** `public`.
+The consumers registered that way **have to be** `public`.
 The bus factory method should specify transport and configure the bus and return `IBusControl` in a regular MassTransit way (typically it would call `Bus.Factory.CreateUsingInMemory/CreateUsingAzureServiceBus` etc.).

 ### Filters